Rishabh-Patel96/SQL-Data-Analytics-Project/README.md

 ## 🌟 About Me

-👋 Hi, I’m Rishabh Patel.
+👋 Hi, I’m Rishabh Patel, a meticulous architect of ideas, driven by a powerful need for perfection and a quiet, thoughtful ambition.

 I work at the intersection of operations and data, with a strong focus on using analytics to improve supply chain, inventory, and fulfillment performance.
 My path into data analytics was not title-driven—it was built hands-on, by working directly with operational data and using it to solve real business problems.